captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 Fun fact

-- The following command will create a loop that will look a each line individually until complete.
-I broke my shell doing this my accident ... :)
+- The following command will  will you to look a each line individually until complete.
+I broke my shell doing this by accident ... :)

     -   sudo find / -type f -name "*.txt" -exec less {} \;